The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Discussion

 \subsection{Norm Negotiation by Content Creators and the Publics}

-Since individual users’ moral outrage toward a pinned comment may vary, the consequences of deploying the Pin of Shame do not always meet the expectations of content creators (Section~\ref{sec:what constitutes norm}).
-These moments of divergence suggest that the comment section can serve not only as a site for moral judgment, but also as a deliberative space where norms are collectively negotiated.
-Given that perceptions of harm and what to do about them are shaped by cultural contexts~\cite{jiang2021understanding} and individual experiences~\cite{jhaver2017view}, it is important to foreground the conversational aspect of the Pin of Shame.
-For example, when creators notice that a pinned comment has generated controversy over its appropriateness, they can provide context beneath the pinned comment, explaining why they deem it problematic.
-Such descriptive clarifications may help align diverse perspectives and contribute to a more transparent norm-setting process.

-More broadly, we found that the Pin of Shame functions as a catalyst for making visible these differing norm constructions.
-Unlike conventional moderation systems, where users have limited options---such as appeals---to express disagreement with enforcement decisions~\cite{vaccaro2020end,haimson2021disproportionate,clune2024content}, the Pin of Shame offers a more open and visible arena for users to engage in collective debate, which creators appreciate.
+Unlike conventional moderation systems, where users have limited options---such as appeals---to express disagreement with enforcement decisions~\cite{vaccaro2020end,haimson2021disproportionate,clune2024content}, the Pin of Shame offers a more open and visible arena for users to engage in a nuanced collective debate, which creators appreciate.
+This surfaces the limits of unilateral norm enforcement and point toward the need for more dialogic approaches to norm setting and enforcement.

-Therefore, we advocate for a shift toward a more communicative model of moderation---one that embraces norm negotiation as an ongoing, participatory process.
 Platforms and users alike should work to foster a culture in which norms are co-constructed through open dialogue informed by diverse criteria, lived experiences, and cultural backgrounds~\cite{direk2020politics,billingham2020enforcing}.
-Such an approach could support a healthier online environment, one that recognizes the complexity of moral disagreement and encourages constructive engagement over conflict.
+Such an approach could support a healthier online environment by acknowledging the persistence of moral disagreement and by making conflicts around norms more visible and open to scrutiny.

+Currently, implementation of the Pin of Shame inherently concentrates \textbf{disproportionate power in the hands of content creators}, as only they can initiate the practice by highlighting a particular comment.
+Further, the affordances of the comment section---which allow creators to arbitrarily pin or unpin any user comment and remove any comment---may be exploited to selectively shape discourse and steer public interpretation toward the creator's perspective.

+While many participants described their use of the Pin of Shame as justice-oriented punishment, we cannot assume creators to be uniformly benevolent actors.
+Given that even well-intended or self-protective actions can escalate into harassment~\citep{freeman2025have}, and that retributive harassment is often perceived as justified or deserved by observers~\citep{blackwell2018online}, we argue that the Pin of Shame is particularly susceptible to such escalation.
+Indeed, prior CSCW research highlights that platform affordances that facilitate visibility and coordination can foster conditions under which justice-oriented actions may transform into targeted harassment~\citep{blackwell2018online, marwick2021morally}.
+This raises the question of how to distribute moderation power and responsibilities between platforms and creators such that creators’ authority remains both legitimate and consistent with platform-level norms~\citep{jhaver2023decentralizing}.